 Darkness quells the tymbal nerve and when that final light fades, the cicadas cease to cry.
-Crickets murmur quietly in the hills as we ready for sleep.
-Inside the heat lingers, thick and still.
+Crickets murmur quietly in the hills as we ready to slumber, if we can, in heat that hovers thick and still.